Tutorial: Creating a native module

 npx expo run:android

-We should now see the text "Theme: system" in the center of the screen when we launch the example app.
-The value "system" is the result of synchronously calling the getTheme() function in the native module.
-We'll change this value in the next step.
+You should see the text "Theme: system" in the center of the screen when you launch the example app.
+The value "system" comes from synchronously calling the getTheme() function in the native module.
+You will change this value in the next step.

 Android native module

-To read the value, we can look for a SharedPreferences string under the key "theme", and fall back to "system" if there isn't any.
-We can get the SharedPreferences instance from the reactContext (a React Native ContextWrapper) using getSharedPreferences().
+To read the value, look for a SharedPreferences string under the key "theme".
+If the key does not exist, default to "system".
+Use the reactContext (a React Native ContextWrapper) to access the SharedPreferences instance with getSharedPreferences().

-To set the value, we can use SharedPreferences's edit() method to get an Editor instance, and then use putString() to set the value.
-We'll make our setTheme function accept a value of type String.
+To set the value, use the edit() method of SharedPreferences to get an Editor instance.
+Then, use putString() to set the value.
+Ensure the setTheme function accepts a value of type String.

 android/src/main/java/expo/modules/settings/ExpoSettingsModule.kt